Creating an Implementable Capital Improvement Plan (CIP)

 Usually, if they have a comprehensive plan that they have completed at some point, we start with that.
-People prioritizing and saying what the wants and the needs are.
+People prioritizing and saying what their wants and needs are.
 The comprehensive plan is usually a community type of process where everybody gets to come in and give their input and then the final document comes into place, and it’s really to represent the general wants and desires of the community.
-That would probably be the biggest document I would say that I personally rely on.
+That would probably be the biggest document I would say that I rely on.

-Then when we’re coming up with what types of projects that they should be looking at, it really comes down to our experience with other communities, other projects, and issues that we’ve seen, and also sometimes it comes down to funding available.
+Then when we’re coming up with what types of projects that they should be looking at, it comes down to our experience with other communities, other projects, and issues that we’ve seen, and also sometimes it comes down to funding available.
 If there’s certain funding available right now, even if you’re not planning on doing the project for another two or three years, it might help out with that.

 Then we look at past projects that the community has done and the current bid environment to help them come up with the actual conceptual cost estimates to go ahead and put into the CIP.
-That also comes back to historical data for things, like a firetruck for example, you can say you spent $300,00 to $500,000 on that.
+That also comes back to historical data for things, like a firetruck, for example, you can say you spent $300,00 to $500,000 on that.
 So, let’s throw that in there and figure out how many years we want to work that out.
-I would say those are the biggest documents that we actually rely upon.
+I would say those are the biggest documents that we rely upon.

 Kathleen Connor (8:06)

 I agree that the comp plan is important and if they built off any strategic plans off of that.
 Engineering studies, if you’ve done a water system analysis that tells you when you might need a new booster pump, new treatment plant, or water main upgrades.
-If the city has worked on any concept plans and developed order of magnitude costs, because having a realistic idea of what the projects are going to cost is pretty important.
+If the city has worked on any concept plans and developed order of magnitude costs because having a realistic idea of what the projects are going to cost is pretty important.
 If you develop a plan without being very realistic, it starts to fall apart fairly quickly.

 One thing I’ve noticed is some communities do is fail to include costs for engineering.
 They may include construction costs without including the engineering costs and on large projects that can make a difference, as well as any costs that they might have for bond counsel or if they’re going to bond for projects.
 So including those engineering, administrative, and legal costs is important.

-If a city has done any needs assessment analysis for their facilities.
+If a city has done any needs assessment analysis for its facilities.
 Some communities have done that where they’ve had a consultant come in and look at their city hall, library, police, and their fire departments.
-Particularly on a growing community where you’re continually adding staff, but not necessarily adding the space that goes along with that.
+Particularly in a growing community where you’re continually adding staff, but not necessarily adding the space that goes along with that.
 Oftentimes there’ll be a needs assessment done so that they can program those in and maybe a smaller project without going to a full bond referendum for a new city hall, for example.

 Wade Greiman (9:25)

-So, Kathleen, you mentioned bond council.
+So, Kathleen, you mentioned the bond council.
 How often are you actively engaged with them, assisting the city with statutory limits for borrowing and so forth?
 How does that typically go for you?

 Kathleen Connor (9:38)

 It depends.
-Some communities we’ve done pretty significant amount of work in that regard.
+In some communities, we’ve done a pretty significant amount of work in that regard.
 Where they will look to see what their bonding capacity is and what is their bonding limit in terms of what they want to spend on capital projects.
 So we program it out so that we know when certain bonds are off, the same way you look at a loan being paid off and how much you can add to it each year so that their overall debt limit is not exceeded.
-So some communities we go into quite a bit of detail, other communities may have their own city manager or a finance director that does that type of thing.
+So some communities we go into quite a bit of detail, other communities may have their city manager or a finance director that does that type of thing.
 So it varies from community to community.
 We have the experience that we can help them to whatever level that they need.